composablehorizons/compose-icons/icons-material-icons-twotone-android/README.md

-# Material Icons twotone icons for Android
+# Material Icons Twotone icons for Android

-An Android icon library with all available Material Icons twotone icons as XML drawables.
+An Android icon library with all available Material Icons Twotone icons as XML drawables.

 ## Installation